An Introduction to the Bavarian Order of the Illuminati

 Weishaupt would consider himself a humanist world citizen and he would support cosmopolitanism or Globalism over nationalism.
 Weishaupt, himself, worshipped Reason and did not consider himself a Christian.
 For him, the Masonic “G” symbolized ‘Grace,’ not the traditional ‘God’ or even ‘Geometry.’
 For him the Flaming Star hung in the lodge was not the light of anything divine, but the light of Reason.

-Like the ancient Daoist philosopher Laozi, the foremost Eastern exemplar of this illumined point-of-view, the Illuminatus does not place the highest value on position, wealth, or other objects of desire.
+Like the ancient Siddhartha Buddha and the Daoist Laozi, the foremost Eastern exemplars of this illumined point-of-view, the Illuminatus does not place the highest value on position, wealth, or other objects of desire.
 This value system helps regulate selfish competition, envy, avarice, greed and lust, certain causes of disharmony within a community.
 In the West the Greek Cincinnatus is the Classical example of a leader with this attitude.
 He is the symbol of the humble farmer who enters into public affairs only when civil duty demands it and happily retires to his farm and family when he has fulfilled his duty.

 Who in one situation is a king, in another situation is a pauper.
 Appointments and titles are meaningless.
 Wealth comes and goes and, after all, does not establish happiness.
 Quoth the entryway to the Yale Skull and Bones society headquarters, the ‘Tomb,’ “Wer war der Thor, wer Weiser, Bettler oder Kaiser?
 Ob Arm, ob Reich, im Tode gleich.”
 In English, “Who was the fool, who was the wise man, beggar or king?
 Whether poor or rich, all’s the same in death.”
 This quote supposedly originated from a mysterious German secret society that in 1832 gave its blessing to William Huntington Russell, a founder of the order of Skull and Bones.